FHIR/FSHSchool/content/docs/SUSHI/API/_index.md

 ## Return Value
 A `Promise` that resolves to an object with the following attributes:

 * `fhir` - An array of FHIR definitions generated from the input FSH.
-* `errors` - An array of strings containing any errors detected during processing.
+* `errors` - An array of objects containing any errors detected during processing.
+Each object has a `message` with the error message and optionally has `input` and `location` properties with additional information.
-* `warnings` - An array of strings containing any warnings detected during processing.
+* `warnings` - An array of objects containing any warnings detected during processing.
+Each object has a `message` with the warning message and optionally has `input` and `location` properties with additional information.

 ## Usage
 To use `fshToFhir`, you must first install `fsh-sushi` as a dependency of your project: